 Area Forecast Discussion

 Wednesday.
-A cold front crosses the region Thursday morning.
+A strong cold front approaches from the west Wednesday

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...